micrictor/bad-idea-lambdas/lru-cache/README.md

 By invoking the lambda, you can get and set values, as well as manipulate the max size of the cache.

+The cache is maintained as a JSON-blob, stored inside the Lambda code definition alongside the executable actually being ran.
+This JSON is deserialized into an LRU cache, with the max size dictated by an environment variable.
+The resulting cache, after the apprpriate get/set, is serialized back into a file.
+This file, and the compiled Rust binary, are then zipped up and used to create a new version of the Lambda function.

+Meta, right?

 ## Build/deploy